multiOTP/multiotp/readme_4.3.2.5.txt

 HOW TO INSTALL A CENTRALIZED STRONG AUTHENTICATION SERVER FOR STRONG AUTHENTICATION ON DESKTOPS ?
 =========================================================
-1) Install a client/server multiOTP(r) environment like explained above.
+1) Install a client/server multiOTP environment like explained above.
 2) On each client, install MultiOneTimePassword Credential Provider (mOTP-CP) (https://code.google.com/p/multi-one-time-password--credential-provider/).
    It works with Windows Vista/7/2008/8/2012 in both 32 and 64 bits.